Overview

 Academic Tracks

-In the second and third year of fellowship, each fellow will have the opportunity to choose from one of several prespecified academic tracks.
+In the second and third year of fellowship, each fellow will have the opportunity to choose from one of several prespecified academic tracks, and then customize their choice based on their individual interests and career plans.
 Each track allows a fellow to pursue a deeper focus on a specific area of pulmonary/critical care through academic inquiry and enhanced clinical training.
-Early in the second year, fellows choose a mentor whom they work alongside to define specific scholarly aims.
-These aims can vary depending on the long term career objectives of each fellow, but universally, the academic tracks serve to give fellows advanced training and expertise in a particular aspect of pulmonary and critical care medicine.
+Fellows choose a mentor whom they work alongside to define specific scholarly aims.
+These aims can vary depending on the long-term career objectives of each fellow, but universally, the academic tracks serve to give fellows advanced training and expertise in a particular aspect of pulmonary and critical care medicine.
+Any of the clinical areas can be adapted to research career plans, clinical career plans or a combination of the two.
+Research opportunities include funded biomedical research, clinical research, quality research, and educational research.

 - Advanced Lung Disease/Transplant